-In our family we are so blessed and thankful for adoption.
+In our family, we are so blessed and thankful for adoption.
 That doesn’t mean we don’t recognize the loss that inevitably comes with adoption, but for us, National Adoption Month is 30 days of gratitude and recognizing the light, love, and loss of adoption.
 How does your family celebrate and remember?

 1. We start National Adoption Month with a daily gratitude post on social media.
-We love adoption, and we love inspiring others with our story.
+We love adoption, and we love inspiring others with our stories.
 We share snippets of life, fun things we do throughout the year, and more.
-It’s important for us to share the joy and beauty of adoption.
+We need to share the joy and beauty of adoption.
 We honor all sides of the adoption triad.

 2. We love to bless our birth moms.
 They are such an important part of the triad.
 We pour love into them as often as possible, but especially during National Adoption Month.
 One of our birth mothers lives locally, so it’s easier to pick her up and treat her to dinner, coffee, or a pedicure.
 Others live farther away, so we bless them with trinkets and photo books.
 One of our birth moms is working on her faith and spiritual growth.
 For her, we’ve bought Bible study books for her to continue her growth.